-All minors detained in the Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility, where medical records are unavailable and/or due diligence efforts are unsuccessful in locating a parent, guardian, or other responsible adult relative, will receive all necessary immunizations against poliomyelitis, diphtheria, pertussis, tetanus, measles, rubella and mumps.
-Such immunizations are reasonable and necessary under section 120335 of the Health and Safety Code to enable attendance in school programs operated by Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility.
+All minors detained in the Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility, where medical records are unavailable and/or due diligence efforts are unsuccessful in locating a parent, guardian, or other responsible adult relative, will receive all necessary immunizations against poliomyelitis, diphtheria, pertussis, tetanus, measles, rubella, mumps, hepatitis B, varicella, and haemophilus influenzae type b.
+Such immunizations are reasonable and necessary under section 120335 of the Health and Safety Code to enable attendance in school programs operated by the Kearny Mesa Juvenile Detention Facility and/or East Mesa Juvenile Detention Facility.
 All immunizations must be performed by a licensed health care provider.
+(Adopted 1/1/2005; Renum.
+1/1/2006; Rev. 1/1/2014; Rev. 1/1/2016)